 John is a graduate of the University of Arkansas’ College of Engineering.
-He is a licensed professional engineer in the state of Arkansas and is a LEED Accredited Professional in Building Design and Construction.
+He is a licensed professional engineer in the state of Arkansas and Oklahoma and is a LEED Accredited Professional in Building Design and Construction.

 John spent five years as an environmental engineer in the Chesapeake Bay and Mississippi River delta watersheds before moving to Austin, Texas to study environmental policy and sustainable development at the University of Texas.
 While in Austin, John worked in the City Manager’s Office developing Austin’s Climate Protection Plan and Austin’s CarShare program.
 In May 2007, he moved to Fayetteville as the City’s Sustainability Director and worked on a variety of issues including energy management, economic development, and energy policy.

-He currently serves as Chair for the U.S. Green Building Council Western Arkansas Chapter Steering Committee, Elevate Board Member, and Fayetteville Natural Heritage Association Board Member.
+In 2014, John was named to the Forty Under 40 list by the Northwest Arkansas Business Journal.
+This annual list of young business leaders are said to be the best and brightest in their industry.
+Currently, he serves as Chair for the U.S. Green Building Council Western Arkansas Chapter Steering Committee, Elevate Board Member, and Fayetteville Natural Heritage Association Board Member.
 Other professional memberships include the Legislative Task Force on Sustainable Buildings and Design and Arkansas Building Authority Revolving Loan Committee.